Azihadadi/ROS/README.md

 The source package is **ros_project** including **launch**, **params** and **maps** subdirectories. ros_project package is used as the main package which includes the required  launch files to do the steps.
 The first step for navigation is creating a 2D map using the data from the laser and the pose of the robot when it moves around the environment. **start_mapping.launch** is created in the **launch** folder to start **slam_gmapping** node.
 To visualize the navigation process, **RVIZ** tool is applied.
 So, In a new web shell, we run the below command which launches a predefined configuration of RVIZ for Mapping.

+`rosrun rviz rviz -d rospack find turtlebot3_slam/rviz/turtlebot3_slam.rviz` Turtlebot is controlled by teleoperation to make it move through the environment in order to build the map using 360° LiDAR.
+To launch the teleoperation of Turtlebot3, we run the command in a new web shell: